 The truth of the matter is, pre-law is any degree.
 I would be lying if I said it wasn’t helpful to ensure your education includes some key ingredients that will make you a more successful law student, but this is genuinely a personal path.

 Many pre-law students choose something that relates to the legal path they are interested in forging.
 For example, an aspiring environmental lawyer might choose a degree within the environmental sciences.
 Immigration law majors will have studied the ins and outs of immigration policy.

-As mentioned, there is no perfect course of study for a prospective law student, but we have compiled a list of 10 majors with the highest acceptance rates to law school.
-Many perfect fits did not make the list, which is to say many paths could lead to successful entry into law school.
-One thing this list does not do is suggest one major will make someone a more successful law student than another.
+As mentioned, there is no perfect course of study for a prospective law student.
+But we have compiled a list of 10 majors with the highest acceptance rates to law school.
+Many perfect fits did not make the list.
+However, many paths could lead to successful entry into law school.
+One thing this list does not do is suggest one major will make someone a more successful law student.

 1. Political Science